telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/accessibility.md

    + if the current item has some interactive action set, this token will contain the type of the action.

-   + if the current item is __Table__ or __Crosstab__, the token will contain information about the row and column count.

-   + if the current item is nested in a __Table__ or __Crosstab__, the token will contain information about the current cell's row and column zero-based index.
-Additionally, if the cell is used as a header, this information will be also included in the label.

    + if the current item is a __CheckBox__, the token will contain information about the current checkbox status (checked/unchecked).

 * __{description}__ provides relevant information about the current item contents.
 Its value is evaluated using the item's *AccessibleDescription* property and if it is empty, falls back to the item's *Value* or *Text* property, whichever is available.

-For example, if a report contains a __TextBox__ with `Value = "Sorts by Category"`, that performs a sorting action and is nested in a table's first (header) row and third column, the generated *aria-label* value will be: *Text box.
+For example, if a report contains a __TextBox__ with `Value = "Sorts by Category"`, that performs a sorting action, the generated *aria-label* value will be: *Text box.
 Performs a sorting action.
-Column header.
-Column 2 Row 0.
 Sorts by Category.*

+As of Telerik Reporting version __R1 2023 SP1__, all report items have an additional property called [AccessibleRole](/reporting/api/Telerik.Reporting.ReportItemBase#Telerik_Reporting_ReportItemBase_AccessibleRole).
+The property value is an expression and it determines the HTML __role__ attribute of each report item.
+When no explicit value is provided, an appropriate placeholder is calculated based on the item type.
+In addition, the [ARIA Table pattern](https://www.w3.org/WAI/ARIA/apg/patterns/table/) has been implemented for Table/Crosstab items using [ARIA Roles](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles).

+>note It is important to note that, currently, the [ARIA Table pattern](https://www.w3.org/WAI/ARIA/apg/patterns/table/) is implemented only when the **HTML5 Interactive** *(not paged)* rendering is used.
+When a report is displayed with paged HTML, the old *(__R1 2023__ and earlier)* HTML writing logic is applied and additional information will be added to the __aria-label__ of a table/crosstab item and its descendants.

 ## Known issues